 - Regular anal penetration and play with or without sex toys

 - Frequent vaginal dryness or not knowing from moment to moment if you’ll be wet enough

-- Consistent use of cock rings, dildos, and other adult toys that often feel better with lube
+- Consistent use of penis rings, dildos, and other adult toys that often feel better with lube

 - You enjoy fisting or fingering

 The kind of sex you want to have and multiple other personal preferences will often determine what kind of lube you need to buy.
 Hate having a mess or staining your sheets?
 Stick with a water-based lube.
 Need it to wipe or wash off easily?
 Again, water-based lube is your friend.

 But certain activities really need silicone-based lube.
 Anal sex, especially without toys, often feels better with a thicker lube.
 The anus is so sensitive and pain so easy to feel that anything you can do to decrease friction is a good idea.
 Jack and Jill silicone-lube is preferred by many people.
 It’s also great for shower sex.
 Water-based lube rinses off so easily that you’re constantly re-applying it.

 Check the Ingredients